 The growth of high-deductible plans also makes it necessary that patients should understand their financial responsibility.
 If this education is imparted early, patients are likely to have a better overall experience.
 Better informed patients will trust you more, contributing to a better doctor-patient relationship.

 Denied claims are a huge problem for most in-house billing departments.
 Denial management includes efforts to reduce denial rates as well as following up on denials, resubmitting them and getting them paid.
+It is one of the revenue cycle issues you can’t ignore.

-The fastest way to reduce denials is have clear and open lines of communication within the practice.
+The fastest way to reduce denials is to have clear and open lines of communication within the practice.
 You need to organize workflow in a manner that helps to prevent denials and manage them if they occur.
 Billing staff needs to be trained to minimize errors so that denials can be reduced.

 Your revenue depends, to a large extent, on the quality of your medical billing department staff.
 Hiring and training top-performing medical billers and coders should be taken seriously at any medical practice.
 However, this is one of the biggest challenges for many practices.
-In addition, you need great front office and/or administrative staff who understand the importance of patient focus and flawless billing and coding.
+In addition, you need a great front office and/or administrative staff who understand the importance of patient focus and flawless billing and coding.
 In order to be able to do this, the medical office staff needs continuous training and coaching.

 To learn more or to take advantage of one of the top specialty medical billing companies, call Emerald Health LLC in Massachusetts at 855-650-9906 Today.